wolfmatt233/LibraryManagement/README.md

 -   Add books to wishlist
 -   Filter and sort books
--   Users place holds on backordered books
-    -   If no copies are available: 0
--   Error handling
-    -   Users can only take out 10 loans at a time
-    -   Users cannot access admin pages and routes
 -   Admin features
     -   Adding books
     -   Updating books (including image upload)